nitinchainchlani/masai_project_01/README.md

-# masai_project_01
+# git_practice_assignmnet1

-This project is for practicing the basic functionalities of git and git hub.
+This project is on Prime number Problem and Palindrome problem .